FratiaXd/SDI/README.md

 To make this work you need

-1. Qt creator
+1. Qt Creator
-2. Postgresql
+2. PostgreSQL
-3. Libqxx
+3. libqxx
+4. CLion

 ////////////////////////////////

-Steps to install Postgresql (if not installed already):
+Steps to install PostgreSQL (if not installed already):
 1. sudo apt update
 2. sudo apt install postgresql postgresql-contrib

 ////////////////////////////////

-Steps to install Libqxx (if not installed already):
-1. sudo apt install libpq-dev
-2. Download .tar file from this URL: https://github.com/jtv/libpqxx/releases/tag/7.6.0
-3. 'cd' into the directory containing the .tar file, and unzip by running: tar xvfz libpqxx-7.6.0.tar.gz
-4. 'cd' into the unzipped folder
-5. ./configure
-6. make
-7. sudo make install

-////////////////////////////////

-Now you need to set-up Postgresql with these steps:
+With PostgreSQL installed, you now need to set it up with these steps:
 1. sudo -i -u postgres
 2. psql
+3. \q
-3. createdb postgres
+4. createdb postgres
-4. psql -d postgres
+5. psql -d postgres

 Then execute this: